Héctor Echavarría: Film career

-His plan to capture the United States and world markets has been to hone his filmmaking expertise, starting with a multi-picture deal to produce and star in a series of action films distributed on Blue Ray and DVD by Lionsgate.
-These included Death Warrior, Unrivalled, Confessions of a Pit Fighter, also starring Armand Assante, Flavor Flav and Oscar nominated John Savage, Never Surrender (which he also directed), and the horror film Lake Dead (for After Dark Films).
+He has helped start the film career of some of his friends, including Georges St-Pierre, B.J.
+Penn, Rashad Evans, Anderson Silva and Lyoto Machida.
+Echavarria is currently working with writer/producer Ronald Shusett in the development and the creation of a franchise project.

 In 2013 Echavarria directed, wrote and starred in Chavez Cage of Glory with Danny Trejo, James Russo and Steven Bauer, which was produced and released theatrically by Destiny Entertainment Productions.
 In 2015 Hector filmed No Way Out, that will have him co-star again with Danny Trejo and actress-supermodel Estella Warren.
-No Way Out was be released in 2018 and distributed by Sony Pictures.
-Hector is today producing and acting in big budget films and has a planned schedule for the next 10 years, including in-development films like Justice for All, Bloom with Keanu Reeves, Mounds of Clay with Olga Kurylenko, Run of a Hitman starring "Bruce Willis" and American Hostage with director John Moore producer Wyck Godfrey and Jerry Bruckheimer.
-In 2021 Echavarria raised a $400 million fund for his own Film studio Destiny Media Entertainment, and he aims to develop, produce and self-finance 15 feature films in the next five years.
+No Way Out was released in 2018 and distributed by Sony Pictures.
+Echavarria is today producing and acting in big budget films and has a planned schedule for the next 10 years, including in-development films like Justice for All, Bloom with Keanu Reeves, Mounds of Clay with Olga Kurylenko, Run of a Hitman starring "Bruce Willis" and American Hostage with director John Moore producer Wyck Godfrey and Jerry Bruckheimer.
+In 2024 Echavarria raised a $400 million fund for his own Film studio Destiny Media Entertainment, and he aims to develop, produce and self-finance 15 feature films in the next five years.

-In 2021 Hector became an executive at the new and successful streaming platform VIVA Live TV that is set to compete against Netflix and Disney Plus.
-Hector is a partner executive and head of production and programming at VIVA Live TV, a streaming platform with more than 800 live channels from around the world that are advertisement ready.
-VIVA has an advertising deal with the three biggest advertisement agencies in the US.
-Viva also has more than 3,500 movies and television shows including The John Wick series, Apocalypse Now, American Hustler and the list goes on and on.
-Furthermore, Viva Live TV has the ability to feature and produce pay per view events and in 2022 VIVA will produce some of the biggest live events in the US and around the world.